We think a lot about digital marketing forecasting at Workshop Digital.

 And we’re always keeping an eye on industry numbers and trends.
 However, as fluctuations in the economic landscape have taught us over the years, the future is not predictable—even in good times.
 Data tells us that digital marketing budgets are projected to increase more significantly than traditional advertising.
 But it's equally important to note that disruption, competition, and new opportunities happen quickly.
 That why it’s important for businesses to be quick on their feet.

 So, what’s the best way to forecast and project marketing spend?
 And how do you as a marketer request and refine budgets at your organization?
-To answer these questions, we’ve compiled a list of budgeting FAQs from clients and prospects and a four-part digital marketing budgeting video series over the years.
-This year, we’re revisiting the subject with a webinar.
+To answer these questions, we’ve compiled a list of budgeting FAQs from clients and prospects and created a digital marketing video presentation.

 What is included in a marketing budget?

 Of course, budgeting varies based on the size and longevity of your company.
 However, it matters just the same.
 Budgets create discipline and accountability across your marketing department.
 Somebody is responsible for money going out the door.
 And you want to ensure you can measure results and hold your organizational accountable.